DarthKoder/Star-Wars-Question-Raider/readme.md

 * This website is targeting people who interested in Star Wars.
 * The user can enjoy the Star Wars aesthetic whist testing their knowledge with a 10 question quiz game.
-* They can use the intuitive design to navigate through the game with ease, weather on a mobile,tablet or desktop computer.
+* They can use the intuitive design to navigate through the game with ease, whether on a mobile, tablet or desktop computer.
-* It has responsive logic to higlight correct and incorrect questions to help the use know if they are correct or to learn where they went wrong.
+* It has responsive logic to higlight correct and incorrect questions to help the user know if they are correct or to learn where they went wrong.

 ### Existing Features

 * Game Title
-    * This is the game title and series edition to show what the game is about and can be seen as constant throught the game and series (if any future game editions are to be made)
+    * This is the game title and series edition to show what the game is about and can be seen as constant throught the game and series (if any future game editions are to be made).
-    * I have use the famouse Star Wars colours for this such as the Star Wars yellow #ffbf50 & sith red #a80000, which is also the logos/series main colour.
+    * I have used the famous Star Wars colours for this such as the Star Wars yellow #ffbf50 & sith red #a80000, which is also the logos/series main colour.

     ![Game Title](assets/img/sw-quiz-title.png)

 * Starting Screen
     * It is the opening screen to the game.
-    * This has the game title and series edition to show what the game is about (this is the same throughout all screens)
+    * This has the game title and series edition to show what the game is about (this is the same throughout all screens).
     * It uses familliar fonts such as the "Star Wars" font and then "Orbitron", "Teko" & "Jersey 10" to give it more of a Star Wars feel and space like immersion.
+    * This has a name input fiel with a min/max charcter requirement that must be filled out in able to start the game.
+    * The name input will be called in the results screen to bring a personalised experience for the user.
-    * It contains a reactive button to allow easy navigation to start the game with an enticing prompt of "Begin The Trials" which is to be clicked to start the game.
+    * It contains a reactive button to allow easy navigation to start the game, with an enticing prompt of "Begin The Trials", which is to be clicked to start the game.
 This button also has a hover effect to let the user know the button can be activated.
     * I have used colours associated with Star Wars such as sith red #a80000, the famous Star Wars yellow #ffbf50, Jedi green, Jedi blue #2b5a99 along with a contrasting pale, light #fafafa, all on the space style black #000000.
 These colours are to help make the user feel immersed and really connect with the Star Wars theme.

     ![Starting Screen](assets/img/star-wars-quiz-game-start-screen.png)